wp-plugins/wp-grins-ssl/readme.txt

 3. Look for 'Smilies' and check boxes as desired.
 (Comments are activated by default)

 == Changelog ==

+= 5.2.1 =
+* 2014 Apr 22, by Ipstenu
+* Adjusting check for [New Smilies](https://github.com/avryl/new-smileys)' new smilies.
+* Cleaned janky hide, since it's only for New Smilies

 = 5.2 =
 * 2014 Mar 25, by Ipstenu